nelsonjchen/speedtest-rs/README.md

 1. The five closest servers are found by the latitude and longitude with the original `client` attribute from the configuration.
 1. These five servers are tested for latency and the best server is selected.
-  * A `latency.txt` is downloaded from the root of each server.
+  * A `latency.txt` is downloaded from the "directory" where the file of the `url` element is located.
 This is timed.
 1. Download and time GETs for `[350, 500, 750, 1000, 1500, 2000, 2500, 3000, 3500, 4000]` with `random(size)x(size).jpg`, like `/random350x350.jpg` from the fastest server.
 1. Upload and time POSTs for `[350, 500, 750, 1000, 1500, 2000, 2500, 3000, 3500, 4000]` where bytes of a rolling `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ` repeated to the desired size is posted as a request with that `data`.
 This is timed.
 It is posted that `url` that is in the server configuration.
 1. REsulting speed is calculated.